Noransaber/alx-system_engineering-devops/0x19-postmortem/REDME.md

 *Impact:* The backend failure resulted in the unavailability of our core service, affecting 25% of our users.
 Users experienced slow response times and data loss during the outage.

 ## Root Cause:🤔
 The root cause of the issue was a critical failure in the storage subsystem of our backend servers.
-Specifically, a disk controller malfunctioned due to a firmware bug, leading to a cascade failure in the entire storage array.
+Specifically, a disk controller malfunctioned due to a firmware bug, leading to a cascade failure in the entire storage array.🙆‍♀️

 <img src="t.jpg" alt="">